 Soft Molasses Cookies are the quintessential holiday cookie!
-They are soft, with the perfect hint of molasses sweetness!
+This molasses cookie recipe makes soft, molasses cookies with the perfect hint of sweetness!

 So I’m going to say it…I don’t like gingerbread.
 It’s December 8th, I’m in full holiday mode and I just CAN’T with gingerbread.
 Like, I love the look of those cute little gingerbread men…but they’re always so hard and blah.
 Anyhow, today on DAY 9 of my 12 Days of Christmas Cookies, I’m getting festive, but ditching the hard crumbly gingerbread…with these Soft Molasses Cookies!!

-So, we all have that weird jar of molasses in our pantry that’s been there for who even knows how long…let’s break that bad boy out today and give him a new lease on life.
+So, we all have that jar of molasses in the back of our pantry that’s been there for who even knows how long…let’s break that bad boy out today and give him a new lease on life.

 - 3/4 cup butter, room temperature